lpouillo/g5k-api-simgrid/README.md

   topo5k -m simgrid -r nancy

-will produce the SimGrid platform file for Nancy.
+will produce the SimGrid platform file for Nancy.map